 Work procedures in some areas may only require the use of wet methods in an effort to reduce the potential for fiber or dust release.
 The work procedures in these areas may include wetting of the material prior to work activities, damp wiping, mopping or HEPA vacuuming.
-Care must be used when changing HEPA vacuum filters because of the potential for fiber release.
+Care should be used when changing HEPA vacuum filters because of the potential for fiber release.
 Other work procedures may require the use of drop cloths, respirators or protective clothing.
 More significant disturbance activities may actually require an enclosure of the work area and the services of an abatement contractor.

-Whatever the conditions may be, the O&M Plan must detail specific work practices to be employed when actions are taken that could potentially disturb ACM or LBP.
+Whatever the conditions may be, the DCA O&M Plan must detail specific work practices to be employed when actions are taken that could potentially disturb ACM or LBP.

 All of the facility's asbestos or lead paint-related management documents must be retained in a safe and secure location at the facility.
-The O&M Plan must itemize particular documents that need to be retained by the facility.
+The DCA O&M Plan must itemize particular documents that need to be retained by the facility.
 Because certain exposures can have a latency period, the records must be kept for at least 30 years.
-Particular documents that must be retained by the facility include:
+Particular documents that must be retained by the facility may include:

 - 1. The asbestos and lead paint inspection reports; - 2.
 The O&M Plan and any revisions thereto; - 3.
 ACM and LBP damage and emergency response reports; - 4.
-Notices to proceed; - 5.
-Safety equipment issued to personnel; - 6.
-Work permits issued to contractors; - 7.
-Training and notification sessions held and attendee logs; - 8.
-Certifications of renovators, Program Manager(s), and all other persons performing ACM or LBP activities: - 9.
-Medical examination reports of personnel that work near ACM or LBP on a regular basis; - 10.
+Safety equipment issued to personnel; - 5.
+Work permits issued to contractors; - 6.
+Training and notification sessions held and attendee logs; - 7.
+Medical examination reports of personnel that work near ACM or LBP on a regular basis; - 8.
 ACM or LBP abatement or repair reports.

-The O&M program must provide example record keeping forms to facilitate orderly Record Keeping procedures by the facility.
+The DCA O&M program must provide example record keeping forms to facilitate orderly Record Keeping procedures by the facility.

-5. Worker Protection
+5. WORKER PROTECTION

-The O&M Plan must provide a worker protection program that includes provisions for respiratory protection and possibly, protective clothing, for personnel who will have regular contact with ACM or lead paint.
+The DCA O&M Plan should provide a worker protection program that includes provisions for respiratory protection and possibly, protective clothing, for personnel who will have regular contact with ACM or lead paint.
 A written respiratory protection program is required by the Occupational Safety and Health Administration (OSHA) regulations whenever an O&M Plan specifies that service workers wear respirators or where respirators are made available to employees.
 A properly trained O&M Manager is capable of preparing this document.
-Otherwise, the environmental consultant must be able to meet this need.
+Otherwise, the environmental consultant should be able to meet this need.

-In the case that the encapsulated ACM or LBP becomes exposed, the O&M Plan must include an element for respiratory protection.
-A qualified health and safety professional (perhaps a representative from the respiratory equipment distributor) or a properly trained O&M Manager must provide instruction on the proper use and care of respirators.
-Attendees of a respirator training session must be documented.
-Additionally, a supply of protective clothing (disposable type suits) must be maintained on the premises in the event that certain situations arise which require their use.
-When in doubt about exposure during certain work operations, building owners must provide respiratory protection and protective clothing to their employees.
+If substantial quantities of friable ACM or deteriorated lead paint are identified on the property then, the DCA O&M Plan should include an element for respiratory protection.
+It is recommended that a qualified health and safety professional (perhaps a representative from the respiratory equipment distributor) or a properly trained O&M Manager provide instruction on the proper use and care of respirators.
+Attendees of a respirator training session should be documented.
+Additionally, a supply of protective clothing (disposable type suits) should be maintained on the premises in the event that certain situations arise which require their use.
+When in doubt about exposure during certain work operations, building owners should provide respiratory protection and protective clothing to their employees.

-The O&M Plan must require individuals, who have respirators available for their use, complete a medical questionnaire and submit to medical examinations at the beginning and end of their employment period.
+The DCA O&M Plan should require individuals, who have respirators available for their use, to complete a medical questionnaire and submit to medical examinations at the beginning and end of their employment period.
 The employer is required by law to pay for the medical examination.
 These procedures will provide valuable information about the individual's ability to function while wearing the respirator and document medical test information.